2nd album out of 5

 Why call it Rare View?

-I composed the 1st Trio 1st Movement (Adventure) and 2nd Movement (Adagio in Memorium) for a very rare person, Paul Martin, who this album is dedicated to.
+In early 2018 I composed the 1st Trio 1st Movement (Adventure) and 2nd Movement (Adagio in Memoriam) for a very rare person, Paul Martin, who this album is dedicated to.
 Paul was a dear friend who died last December, aged 41.
 He was a leading light in my life and inspired me with his sheer drive, dedication, determination and astonishing achievements, especially in making this world a better place.
 His entrepreneurship, inventiveness, wit and free spirit can never be replaced.
 There will never be anyone else like him.

 1st Movement (Adventure) reflects on Paul’s influence in saving the Otways.
 He and many other men and women put their lives on the line to save threatened old growth forest.
 103,185 hectares vital for endangered species, Geelong’s water catchment, international tourism, bee-keeping, fire-buffer-zones, maintaining fauna and flora diversity, was saved in the formation of the Greater Otways National Park.
 Much of this forest is unexplored.
 Some experts believe that as little as 10% of its waterfalls have been discovered.